Frequently Answered Questions

 - ENTRIES WILL BE SCORED AGAINST EACH AND EVERY CRITERIA.
 Please do make sure your application addresses every point and if you find one of the criteria is not quite so relevant to your project, please do explain why.

-- Every year we receive applications that simply do not make it clear which criteria is being addressed.
-Every Award has seven criteria.
+- Every Award has six criteria.
 Please keep referring back and make sure you answer every point and please do not just submit generic marketing material.

-- When we look for the winner of the Innovation Award, we accept that not all innovations in e-assessment go on to become a commercial success.
+- The Most Innovative Use of Technology in Assessment: we accept that not all innovations in e-assessment go on to become a commercial success.
 This is why we clarify that any entry to this category does not already need to be in use commercially.
 However, please still read the criteria carefully.

-- The word count we accept for the main application is 1000 words.
+- The word count we accept for the main application is 300 words per criteria, or question.
 No exceptions.